 Ross Muir

 Biography

-“Art has become my Mother, my Father & my closest companion”.
+"Art has become my Mother, my Father & my closest companion."

 This, however, did not deter Muir.
-Throughout the first national lockdown, Muir instead turned his creativity to the streets, with posters of his signature Vincent Van Gogh portrait - featuring the words ‘Jist Gogh Hame’ - appearing all over the city of Glasgow.
+Throughout the first national lockdown, Muir turned his practice to the streets, with posters of his signature Vincent Van Gogh portrait - featuring the words ‘Jist Gogh Hame’ - appearing all over the city of Glasgow.
 As a message that was both witty and incredibly relevant, Muir’s artwork resonated with its onlookers and soon garnered international attention through social media.
 In December 2020, Muir’s work was recognised by the official Van Gogh Museum in the Netherlands, with the institution proudly posting Ross Muir art on their Instagram account to announce the temporary closing of the gallery.

+Ross Muir